robertswan/diorama-game/readme.txt

 Known Bugs
 ==========

-* If you zoom too quickly to the edge of the world you can get stuck
 * It doesn't remember your world position when saving a level
 * You can place blocks where you are standing and get stuck.
 Dig!
 * Meshes update slower than collision.
 You can walk in blocks you just destroyed.
 * Crosshair doesn't dissappear in pause mode
 * Delete World option doesn't always delete it fully!
 Delete it again!
-* Enter key on Numeric Keypad doesn't work for text entry fields.
 * Holding jump down means you can stick to the underside of blocks.